Tom-Petty98/W6-Project/README.md

 ### Arcitecture
 ![](images/ERD-Planning.jpg)

-At the start of the project the intial idea was to be able to create proper recipes using a database of ingredients however and so I designed the ERD on the left.
+At the start of the project the intial idea was to be able to create proper recipes using a database of ingredients and so I designed the ERD on the left.
 Midway through the project after doing some research I realized the proper way to implement the ingredients in a way that could be used in a recipe (shown on the left) would be hard to implement and wouldn't even lead to a project that anyone would want to use.
 So I changed the purpose from creating recipes to sharing meals.
-This was not only easier but down the line using filters and I could see it being useful.
+This was not only easier but down the line using filters I could see it being useful.

 ![](images/ERD-Final.jpg)